lantunes/cellpylib/paper/paper.md

 # Summary

-Cellular Automata (CA) are discrete dynamical systems with a rich history. [@ilachinski2001cellular] Introduced by John von Neumann and Stanislaw Ulam in the 1940s [@von1951general], CA have continued to fascinate, as their conceptual simplicity serves as a powerful microscope that allows us to explore the nature of computation and complexity, and the origins of emergence.
+Cellular Automata (CA) are discrete dynamical systems with a rich history [@ilachinski2001cellular].
+Introduced by John von Neumann and Stanislaw Ulam in the 1940s [@von1951general], CA have continued to fascinate, as their conceptual simplicity serves as a powerful microscope that allows us to explore the nature of computation and complexity, and the origins of emergence.
 Popularized and investigated by Stephen Wolfram in his book `A New Kind of Science`